-This weekend marks the arrival of the inaugural Georgia’s Big Fish Festival in downtown Donalsonville.
-For years festival attendees have been asking for a bigger and better festival, and this year much planning has gone into making it a whopper of a day-long event filled with fun, food and entertainment for the entire family.
+This weekend marks the arrival of the second annual Georgia’s Big Fish Festival in downtown Donalsonville.
+For years festival attendees have been asking for a bigger and better festival, and again this year much planning has gone into making it a whopper of a day-long event filled with fun, food and entertainment for the entire family.
+It’s not about the fish; it is about the fun, so after attending, if you are not satisfied with the results, at least have the courtesy to attend a planning meeting in the future and help to make it better.

 A lot of time and effort by countless volunteers have gone into the planning of this year’s events and each person involved should be congratulated for a job well done.
-Four people in particular need to be singled out for making this year’s event possible, and as I am sure we will realize Saturday night, very successful.
-The Chamber of Commerce’s Karen Kimbrel and her trusty sidekick Kadie Matthews along with Joyce’s Jog organizers Karen Ponder and Steffey Vines have spent countless hours planning this year’s scheduled events and praying for clear skies and smooth sailing.
-They, along with countless other volunteers, deserve a special and personal thank you and pat on the back for a job well done.
+Six people in particular need to be singled out for making this year’s event possible, and as I am sure we will realize Saturday night, very successful.
+The Chamber of Commerce’s Karen Kimbrel and her trusty sidekicks Kadie Matthews and Jessica Tinney, Joyce’s Jog organizers Karen Ponder and Steffey Vines and Donalsonville’s super woman Virginia Harrison have spent countless hours planning this year’s scheduled events and praying for clear skies and smooth sailing.
+They, along with numerous other volunteers, deserve a special and personal thank you and pat on the back for a job well done.

-This festival and its new and bold focus, and Joyce’s Jog now preparing for its tenth year, are perfect examples of having a plan, working the plan and making good things happen.
+This festival, and Joyce’s Jog now preparing for its eleventh year, are perfect examples of having a plan, working the plan and making good things happen.
 It is proof positive that working together as a community for the betterment of the community is the recipe for success.

 If we would spend just a little less time shifting the blame for this community’s problems and come together and work together for the common goal of making our great community even better and solving the problems, we could be exactly what we want to be.